 Define, Deliver, and Delete PII in Unstructured Files

-With IRI DarkShield, you can find, extract, erase or otherwise de-identify data in multiple unstructured file formats at once, using shared data classifications and custom combinations of searching and masking functions.
+With IRI DarkShield, you can find, extract, erase or otherwise de-identify data in multiple unstructured file formats at once (as well as faces and NoSQL DBs), using shared data classifications and custom combinations of searching and masking functions.
 In the process, you can also extract, share, and display job results (and attendant file metadata) in your DarkShield or SIEM environment.

-With DarkShield, you can comply with Right to Be Forgotten requests, deliver specific data extracts to those requesting record portability (think GDPR), and facilitate data quality in Right to Rectification Requests.
+With DarkShield, you can comply with Right to Be Forgotten requests, deliver pecific data extracts to those requesting record portability, and facilitate data quality in data rectification Requests.
 You can also save the masked files in either the original, or same-named target files and folders on your network.

 Examine the functions and formats available in DarkShield on this site.
 Then, arrange a free online demo to see how DarkShield can work there, and to get answers to your questions.

 DarkShield leverages data classification dialogs and dark data discovery wizards in the free IRI Workbench IDE, built-on Eclipse™, to catalog the data you care about, and to configure search and masking specifications in metadata files that are easy to share, secure and modify.
 At runtime, the saved configurations can launch from Workbench or any application via CLI.

 You can run DarkShield just to search for hidden values and report on their locations and attendant file metadata.
 Or you can run it with remediation enabled, to obfuscate personally identifiable information (PII) for compliance with data privacy laws using a variety of masking functions.
 Your search and mask operations can run separately or simultaneously.

 You can also define data classes for facial detection (e.g., blur all faces) or recognition to obfuscate specific faces in your model library.